 - LEGOLAND® California

 - Balboa Park (home to theNAT and other great museums)

 Nearby San Diego Indoor Play Gyms

-Traveling with kids isn’t always easy!
+We don’t have indoor play gyms in La Jolla.
 Sometimes you just need to find a contained indoor space where kids of all ages can run, bounce, or climb off some of that endless energy… and adults can take a breather.
 These indoor play gyms aren’t too far away from La Jolla and will keep kids busy for at least a couple of hours.